 How To Photograph In Low Light And Night?

-In this post, I am sharing simple techniques of photographing in low light and in the night without the use of flash.
+In this post, I am sharing simple techniques of photographing in low light and in the night without the use of flashlight.

 Let's start with sunset photography

 This is my favourite time of the day.
 There is a moment that the colour of light changes to red at sunset.
 It gives that satisfying warm feeling to end a day.
 Although such effect can also be enhanced with filters, I prefer to photograph the natural phenomenal change of light without filter.